By Rodrigo Ingelmo, Artelnics. 05 September 2022.

 The above table shows that TensorFlow is programmed in C++ and Python, whereas Neural Designer is entirely programmed in C++.

-However, the performance of Python is, in general, lower than that of C++.
-Indeed, Python takes significant time to interpret sentences during the program's execution.
+However, the performance of Python is generally lower than that of C++.
+Indeed, Python takes significant time to interpret sentences during the program’s execution.

-On the other hand, TensorFlow use automatic differentiation, while Neural Designer uses analytical differentiation.
+On the other hand, TensorFlow uses automatic differentiation, while Neural Designer uses analytical differentiation.

 As before, automatic differentiation has some advantages over analytical differentiation.
 Indeed, it simplifies obtaining the gradient for new architectures or loss indices.

-Next, we measure the energy consumption for a benchmark problem on a reference computer using TensorFlow and Neural Designer.
+Next, we use TensorFlow and Neural Designer to measure the energy consumption for a benchmark problem on a reference computer.
 The results produced by these platforms are then compared.

-The first step is to choose a benchmark application that is general enough to draw conclusions about the performance of the machine learning platforms.
+The first step is to choose a benchmark application that is general enough to conclude the performance of the machine learning platforms.
 As previously stated, we will train a neural network that approximates a set of input-target samples.

 Data set |